Malcolm A. Moody: Early life

 Moody was born near Brownsville in the Oregon Territory in 1854, the eldest child of future Oregon governor Zenas Ferry Moody and his wife, Mary Stevenson Moody.
 The Moody family moved to Illinois the following year, and then back to Oregon in 1862, settling in The Dalles.
 Malcolm Moody attended the public schools and then the University of California, Berkeley.
 He joined his father's mercantile business and worked at The Dalles National Bank.

 Political career

 Moody was elected to The Dalles city council in 1885, and mayor in 1889, serving two terms.
 In 1899, he was elected as United States Representative for Oregon's 2nd congressional district.
 He was handily re-elected to a second term, defeating William Smith, but lost the nomination in 1902 to John N. Williamson due to internal party struggles.
 He resumed his mercantile business and did not return to public service.

 Personal life

 Moody never married.
 According to The Dalles lore, he loved two sisters, Anne and Bessie Lang, but he could not choose between them and his love was unrequited.
 At his death, he willed his house—the oldest home in The Dalles, now known as the Rorick House Museum—to the Lang sisters.

+Death and burial

 He died in Portland in 1925 after a long illness and is buried in Odd Fellows Cemetery in The Dalles.